bluelightspirit/InventorySystem/README.md

 ## What goal(s) did I accomplish?

-I created an inventory system where the player can aim to go for as much value ($) or strength (J/ms in SkyWars) as much as possible!
+I created an inventory system where the player can aim to go for as much value ($) or strength (J/ms in SkyWars) as much as possible by adding random items to their inventory while trying not to exceed a maximum weight!

 ## Compiling